 “I’m a strong advocate on family law reform, particularly around the 1975 Law Act, which is outdated and does not serve its original purpose.
-The system oversees orders which are in essence just a piece of paper and there’s no repercussions for perjury where parents lie to the detriment of the safety of children,” he said.
+The system oversees orders which are in essence just a piece of paper, and there are no repercussions for perjury where parents lie to the detriment of the safety of children,” he said.

-The National Council for Single Mothers and Their Children, said it’s aware of children who are forced to return to their ‘place of abuse and to the hands of their abuser’.
+The National Council for Single Mothers and Their Children said it’s aware of children who are forced to return to their ‘place of abuse and the hands of their abuser’.

 “We stand with Bravehearts and their call for a Royal Commission into the family law system,” said the organisation’s CEO Terese Edwards.

-“The family law system is a powerful entity and it has a duty to ensure that safety is granted primacy above every other consideration, and in all of its deliberations.
+“The family law system is a powerful entity, and it has a duty to ensure that safety is granted supremacy above every other consideration, and in all of its deliberations.
 A Royal Commission is required to shine a light on the dark workings of a system that has failed too many.”